culturecreates/artsdata-data-model/README.md

 ## Artsdata Data Model Documentation

-A simple data model based on Performing Arts Events.
+A simple data model for Performing Arts Events and related Places, People and Organizations.

 Here are the main Classes used.